Mirror symmetry for log Calabi-Yau surfaces I: Introduction

 \begin{theorem} There is a unique smallest radical monomial ideal $J \subset R$ with the following properties: \begin{enumerate} \item For every monomial ideal $I$ with $J \subset \sqrt{I}$ there is a finitely generated $R_I$-algebra structure on $A_I$ compatible with the $R_{I+\fom^N}$-algebra structure on $A_{I+\fom^N}$ of Theorem \ref{maintheoremlocalcase} for all $N>0$. \item If the intersection matrix $(D_i \cdot D_j)$ is not negative semi-definite then $J=0$.
-In general, the zero locus $V(J) \subset \Spec R$ contains the union of the closed toric strata corresponding to faces $F$ of $\sigma_P$ such that $F$ does not contain the class of some component of $D$. \item Let $\hat{R}$ denote the $J$-adic completion of $R$ and $\Spf \hat{R}$ the associated formal scheme.
+In general, the zero locus $V(J) \subset \Spec R$ contains the union of the closed toric strata corresponding to faces $F$ of $\sigma_P$ such that there exists an $i$ such that $[D_i]\not\in F$. \item Let $\widehat{R}$ denote the $J$-adic completion of $R$ and $\foS_J:=\Spf \widehat{R}$ the associated formal scheme.
 The algebras $A_I$ determine a canonical $T^D$-equivariant formal flat family of affine surfaces